 What Does Exodus 29:20 Mean?

-The law in Exodus 29:20 defines a precise ritual for consecrating Aaron and his sons as priests.
-Blood from a sacrificed ram is applied to the tip of the right ear, the thumb of the right hand, and the great toe of the right foot - symbolizing that their hearing, doing, and walking must be set apart for God’s service.
-The rest of the blood is thrown against the altar, linking their ordination to sacrifice and atonement.
+The law in Exodus 29:20 defines a specific ritual for consecrating Aaron and his sons as priests.
+Part of a ram’s blood was to be placed on the right ear, right thumb, and right big toe of each priest, symbolizing that their hearing, doing, and walking were to be set apart for God.
+The rest of the blood was thrown against the altar, connecting their service to sacrifice.
+This act marked their full dedication to God’s work.

 Exodus 29:20